tamberg/pi-etherpad/README.md

 - Insert the SD card into the Pi

 ## Log into the Pi
-On your computer
+On your computer, optional.

+> Note: Your computer has to be in the same Wi-Fi network.

-- Open the Terminal app
+- Open the _Terminal_ app
-- Type the following command
+- Connect to the Pi with _ssh_
     ```bash
     $ ssh pi@raspberrypi.local
     ```
-    (You're now on the Pi, via SSH)

 ## Set up the Pi
 On the Pi